vymvn/RustBucket/README.md

 This is basically learning project for me and my team, to learn Rust and how C2 frameworks work.
 It is in no way a finished project that's ready for a production environment.

-# TODO

-- Cleaner state management (and cleaner code in general).
-- Implement actual commands to do stuff instead of just powershell commands.
-- Nicer cli experience (tab completion, syntax highlighting, etc).
-- A DB to save server state.
-- Config file for server.
-- Operator profiles and a command to generate them.
-- Make server send the generated payload to the client (currently it just stays on the server).

 # Requirements

 ## Mingw